Motorola Edge 2022 hands on: A decent MediaTek-powered mid-range phone

 The Motorola Edge 2022 is a decent phone but is only really competitive if purchased at a discounted price or through a carrier deal.
 Otherwise, it's outdone by cheaper competition in terms of value and specs.

 At $600, it close in price to the excellent OnePlus 10T, which is arguably the better phone because it sports a flagship SoC — the TSMC-based Snapdragon 8 Plus Gen 1 — and features an eye-catching glass back.
 Add headline-grabbing features like 150W fast charging, and you have a phone capturing eyeballs and possibly sales.
-And when looking at cheaper alternatives, the Google Pixel 6a is a better device overall because at $450, it offers quick access to the latest Android 13-based bells and whistles, and delivers a significantly better camera than almost all of its competition.
+And when looking at cheaper alternatives, the Google Pixel 6a is a better device overall because at $450, it offers quick access to the latest Android 13 bells and whistles, and delivers a significantly better camera than almost all of its competition.

 But when you consider the Edge 2022's "special launch price" of $500 for the unlocked version, the device becomes a better value proposition.
 The 8GB of RAM and 256GB of internal storage are nice to have, and the quality 144Hz display is a key-selling point.